Daytona 200: Safety issues and diminished status

 The race's future was clouded with the circuit's inability to negotiate with the Dorna-aligned Wayne Rainey KRAVE organization that organizes the MotoAmerica motorcycle racing series in the United States beginning in 2015 when MotoAmerica decided not to place Daytona on the 2015 schedule, considerably important since Daytona's 200 mile format was going against the grain of typical 110-km (68 mile) races that are typical of most Superbike races in the world, as MotoAmerica's future plans to adopt the Spanish CEV championship format of FIM Moto3 and Moto2 classes (the Spanish championship is also a Dorna-promoted championship, and most recent riders come from CEV to Moto3), went against the traditions of American motorcycle racing.
 On December 1, 2014, American Sportbike Racing Association, parent company of Championship Cup Series (CCS), which sanctions the Fall Cycle Scene autumn events at Daytona, agreed to sanction the Daytona 200 with Supersport motorcycles racing 57 laps on the full motorcycle layout.

 Steve Rapp's 2007 victory was the first win for Kawasaki since 1995 and the first win for a privateer rider since John Ashmead won in 1989.

 The race was cancelled in 2020 for the first time since World War II because of the COVID-19 pandemic after the Rudy Gobert incident took place during the Wednesday of the race meeting, and officials moved the entire race meeting to Biketoberfest with the Fall Cycle Scene at the Speedway.
 When the city cancelled Biketoberfest, the feature was cancelled, but not the remainder of the fall race meeting.

 Conducted despite the pandemic, the 2021 race saw a thrilling finish line victory by rising star, American Brandon Paasch.
-Coming out of the final pit stop six seconds behind race leader Sean Dylan Kelly, Paasch made a thrilling charge to catch the leader, with a daring pass at the line to win by .03 second.
+Coming out of the final pit stop six seconds behind the race leader Sean Dylan Kelly, Paasch made a thrilling charge to catch the leader, with a daring pass at the finish line to win by 0.03 second.

 For the 2022 edition, MotoAmerica replaced ASRA as the sanctioning body, with the race becoming a non-points race under updated Supersport rules.
 The race will become a full championship round in 2026 with Supersport as the featured class that weekend, the only MotoAmerica meeting that will not feature Superbikes.

 The race has been one of the toughest in American motorcycling because of its endurance-like qualities of pit stops for tires and fuel, and safety car periods, and nine FIM world champions, including seven 500cc/MotoGP World Champions—six Americans and one Italian—have won the race.
 Of recent American world champions, only Kenny Roberts Jr. did not win the Daytona 200.
 Finnish and Venezuelan FIM world champions in smaller classes have also won the 200.